 Limited to 100 students.
-Omitted 2015-16.
-Professor Sarat.2015-16: Not offered
+Omitted 2016-17.
+Professor Sarat.2016-17: Not offered

 This course will examine the relationship between legal institutions and democratic practice.
 How do judicial decisions balance the preferences of the majority and the rights of minorities?
 Is it possible to reconcile the role that partisan dialogue and commitment play in a democracy with an interest in the neutral administration of law?
 How does the provisional nature of legislative choice square with the finality of judicial mandate?
 By focusing on the United States Supreme Court, we will consider various attempts to justify that institution’s power to offer final decisions and binding interpretations of the Constitution that upset majoritarian preferences.
 We will examine the origins and historical development of the practice of judicial review and consider judicial responses to such critical issues as slavery, the New Deal, and abortion.
 The evolving contours of Supreme Court doctrine will be analyzed in the light of a continuing effort to articulate a compelling justification for the practice of judicial intervention in the normal operation of a constitutional democracy.

 Limited to 40 students.
 Spring semester.
-Professor Douglas.2015-16: Offered in Spring 2016
+Professor Douglas.2016-17: Not offered

 (Offered as LJST 105 and BLST 147 [US].)
 Understandings of and conflicts about place are of central significance to the experience and history of race and race relations in America.
 The shaping and reshaping of places is an important ingredient in the constitution and revision of racial identities: think of “the ghetto,” Chinatown, or “Indian Country.”
 Law, in its various manifestations, has been intimately involved in the processes which have shaped geographies of race from the colonial period to the present day: legally mandated racial segregation was intended to impose and maintain both spatial and social distance between members of different races.